Alliedium/awesome-kubernetes/README.md

 ### Advantages

 - Now volume with database data belongs only to database
-- Components are separated: now crashing of one component does not lead immediately to stopping the other
+- Components are separated: we are able to update the api app without restarting database (and losing its data)

 ### Disadvantages